-Although it costs more to take these extra measures, burn-in testing enables Newcomb Computers to ensure that we are delivering the most reliable, high performance video recording equipment to our Henderson, NC customers, year in and year out.
+Although it costs more to take these extra measures, burn-in testing enables Newcomb Tech to ensure that we are delivering the most reliable, high performance video recording equipment to our Henderson, NC customers, year in and year out.

-At Newcomb Computers we do not believe in a one-size-fits-all approach to security camera system installation.
+At Newcomb Tech we do not believe in a one-size-fits-all approach to security camera system installation.
 We know that every Henderson, NC home and business is unique, with unique footprints, sight lines and security concerns.
 Our technicians are well versed in working with our customers to provide a comprehensive security solution that utilizes optimal camera placement and positioning, to ensure that 100% of your property is covered, and that you have the custom views you need to maximize your personal or business security.

 When planning your camera array, we’ll recommend the number and type of cameras that you need for optimal coverage.
 Then we’ll start with the obvious places, ensuring that front and back entry doors, first floor windows, driveways and business entrances are covered.
 Garages, sheds, and other storage buildings will also be covered, along with parking lots, warehouse docks, any particular areas of concern that you have, and any other areas where intruders can potentially hide.